MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 > [!IMPORTANT]
 > - This is a preview feature.
 > - [!INCLUDE[cc_preview_features_definition](../includes/cc-preview-features-definition.md)]

->
+## Turn on the new look
+The modern look is disabled by default.
+Makers can enable the new look for existing and new model-driven apps in the app designer by turning on the **Try the new look and feel (preview)** feature for each model-driven app.

+Model-driven apps that are part of the preview will automatically get incremental enhancements weekly.
+For more information about enabling the modern, refreshed look, see [Manage model-driven app settings in the app designer](../maker/model-driven-apps/app-properties.md#upcoming).

 ## What’s included with the new look
-After the **Try the new look and feel (preview)** feature has been enabled for a model-driven app, you'll see the new, modern interface in the app.
-Forms and view pages have updated styling for colors, fonts, elevation, rounded corners, and more.
-The Power Apps grid replaces the read-only grid.
-New Fluent-based field controls are also used in many places, including different form types, business process flows, and dialogs.
+Here's what you can expect in the modern, refreshed experience:

+- Updated styling in forms and view pages, including yhe use of drop shadows and brighter background colors to create an elevated or "floating" appearance, which helps to visually seperate sections and focuses attention on primary content
+- New Fluent-based controls in forms, business process flows, and dialogs
+- A new Power Apps grid in place of the read-only grid in view pages

 With the new look, Power Apps are moving away from the classic theme customizations and will introduce a new theming capability in the future that builds on the Fluent design system.

 ### Command bar
-The updated visuals make use of several new patterns across the app and page types.
-Drop shadows and brighter background colors are used to create elevation, which aids in the separation of sections and focuses attention on the primary content.
-The floating command bar style aligns with the Microsoft 365 commanding experience and has consistent spacing, rounded corners, and elevation.
-For example, notice how the command bar is in a separate section at the top of the page in the following image.
+The "floating" command bar aligns with the Microsoft 365 experience, with consistent spacing, rounded corners, and elevation.
+Notice how the command bar is in a separate section at the top of the page in the following example.

 ![Floating command bar](media/new-command-bar.png)

 ### View pages
-View pages have a refreshed appearance in model-driven apps.
-The command bar and grid area take advantage of the elevation changes to help draw the user’s attention.
-The biggest change on view pages is the switch from the read-only grid to the [Power Apps grid control (preview)](../maker/model-driven-apps/the-power-apps-grid-control.md), which utilizes infinite scrolling, by default, to give the user a modern data browsing experience.
-When the **Try the new look and feel (preview)** feature is enabled, this grid will also appear for subgrids and associated grids in main forms, but isn't yet supported in dashboards.
+View pages use the new command bar and have updated grid areas that take advantage of the elevation changes to help draw the user’s attention.

+The biggest change on view pages is the switch from the read-only grid to the [Power Apps grid control (preview)](../maker/model-driven-apps/the-power-apps-grid-control.md), which features infinite scrolling for a modern data browsing experience.
+This grid will also appear for subgrids and associated grids in main forms, but isn't yet supported in dashboards.
 As the Power Apps grid control also supports inline editing via the **Enable filtering** property, makers may also consider manually configuring their editable grids to use the Power Apps grid control.

-The following image shows a view page with the modern, refreshed look.
+The following example shows a view page with the modern, refreshed look.

 ![A view page with the modern, refreshed look.](media/ViewPage.png)

 ### Form pages
-Form pages are aligned to the modern, refreshed look.
-They utilize the new command bar and refreshed elements like the form header, tabs, sections, flyouts, and business process flows.
-Their fonts, elevations, rounded corners, color, and other style properties are based on the latest Fluent properties and have been extended to quick views and card forms.
-Header, sitemap, and timeline controls are refreshed and align to styles derived from Fluent theme tokens.
+Form pages use the new command bar and have refreshed headers, tabs, sections, and business process flows.
+Quick views, card forms, headers, sitemaps, and timeline controls also feature updating styling.

-The following image shows a form page with the modern, refreshed look.
+The following example shows a form page with the modern, refreshed look.

 ![A formm page with the modern, refreshed look.](media/FormPage.png)

 ### Field controls
-The modern, refreshed look for model-driven apps include new field controls.
-Text input, action input (email, phone, ticker, URL), lookup, and check box controls are built and designed using Fluent components.
-More field controls will be modernized using Fluent design and will be incrementally made available when the **Try the new look and feel (preview)** feature is [enabled](modern-fluent-design.md#enable-the-new-look).
+Field controls such as text input, action input, lookup, and check box controls are built and designed using Fluent components.
+More field controls will be modernized using Fluent design in future updates.

-Field sections, which are containers for the fields on a form, have been updated with more streamlined designs.
-Icons have been moved from the left to the right-hand side of the field label.
-Some of the redundant icons have been removed for a cleaner layout.
+Field sections, which are containers for the fields on a form, have a more streamlined design.
+Icons have been moved to the right side of the field labels.
+Some redundant icons have been removed for a cleaner layout.
 For example, the explicit lock icon isn't shown for read-only fields.
-The style of inputs and error messages has also been refreshed based on Fluent design.
+Input and error message styling has also been refreshed based on Fluent design.

-The following image shows fields in a model-driven app that has the modern, refreshed look.
+The following example shows a set of fields with the modern, refreshed look.

 ![Fields in a model-driven app that has the modern, refreshed look.](media/modern-fields.png)

-## Enable the new look
-Makers can enable the new look for existing and new model-driven apps in the app designer by turning on the **Try the new look and feel (preview)** feature for each model-driven app.
-Model-driven apps that are part of the preview, will automatically get incremental enhancements on a weekly basis.
-For more information about enabling the modern, refreshed look, see [Manage model-driven app settings in the app designer](../maker/model-driven-apps/app-properties.md#upcoming).

 ## Provide feedback on the new look
 After using the modern, refreshed look in your model-driven apps, tell us what you think about it in the [Power Apps New Look Feedback discussion thread](https://go.microsoft.com/fwlink/?linkid=2221574).